mimiyin/coding-for-emotional-impact/Syllabus.md

 ##### HW 1: Collect 100 examples of compelling pattern-driven compositions.
 Pick 10 to talk about in class the following week.

-### Weeks 2, 3: And Again, This Time With Feeling...
+### Weeks 2, 3: Ebb and Flow
 - Drumming Exercise
-- Patterns that swell with anticipation and die off
+- Patterns that swell with anticipation, crest and die off
 - Repeating patterns using arithmetic and simple periodic wave functions.
 - Math Review: What is a wave function anyway?
 - Modulating wave functions with frequency and amplitude.